 According to the Cleveland Clinic, a healthy immune system functions best when it’s been fed a balanced mix of vitamins and minerals over time.
 So instead of ingesting a quick burst of vitamin C when you feel a cold coming on, plan ahead, and include immune-boosting foods packed with plenty of vitamins A, C, E, folic acid, and iron into your daily diet to help your immune system perform at optimal levels.

 Culturelle Probiotic All Natural Dairy & Gluten Free Vegetable Capsules ($21)

-Regular exercise helps expel toxins from your body and keep immune-supporting nutrients in.
-Plus, Dr. David Williams explains that the heat you generate while exercising helps to kill pathogens, while at the same time energizing your cells and metabolism for improved health.
-So whether it’s your weekly sweat session at CorePower Yoga or a quick at-home workout, try to make exercise a priority!
+Regular exercise helps expel toxins from your body.
+Plus, David Williams, DC, explains that the heat you generate while exercising can kill pathogens, while at the same time energizing your cells and metabolism for improved health.
+So whether it’s your weekly sweat session at CorePower Yoga or a quick at-home workout, make exercise a priority!

 We all know that sleep is essential regardless, but it really applies to a healthy immune system as well.
 According to the experts at the Mayo Clinic, people who don’t get enough sleep are more likely to get sick after being exposed to a virus like a nasty cold.
 Lack of sleep can also affect how fast you recover, so it’s absolutely essential to get enough rest, especially when you are experiencing a busier social life than normal.
 Do you have a hard time falling asleep?
 Try this quick trick for falling asleep in less than one minute.